Crock Pot Beef and Noodles

 - The heavy cream is optional in this recipe but I think it adds a delicious creaminess to the final dish.

-- Updated to add: I originally tested this recipe with Reame's brand (12 oz. bag) frozen egg noodles.
-Some folks thought they ended up a bit "gummy" after cooking.
+- Updated to add: I originally tested this recipe with Reame’s brand (12 ounce bag) frozen egg noodles.
+Some folks thought they ended up a bit “gummy” after cooking.
 So I went back to the drawing board and re-tested the recipe using dried homestyle egg noodles.
-You can usually find these where the other egg noodles are found in your grocery store.
-If you can't find them, just use whatever dried egg noodle you can find - just be sure to use the same amount (16 ounces.)
+You can usually find these where the other egg noodles are found in your grocery store (see my ingredient image above).
+If you can’t find them, just use whatever dried egg noodle you can find – just be sure to use about the same amount.
+These held up much better so my best advice is don’t go with the frozen and don’t cook the noodles so long that they start to fall apart and become mushy.
+Be careful if using the no yolk or those types of egg noodles as they can easily over cook and fall apart.
+If you are using those, I would suggest boiling those separately and then just serving the meat mixture over them as you plate it up.

 Nutrition